mixedinteger/mixedinteger.github.io/2026/competition/README.md

         ```

    * Note that the printed solution time values must already have had the input time subtracted, e.g. in the example above, solution_1 was actually found at 10.248 + 0.129 = 10.377s.

+   * **Update (Dec/17)**: If you are using just-in-time compilation, please trigger a compilation and record the compilation time in the timing file separately.
+Use the string "compilation".
+If your compilation is ahead-of-time, you do not need to do this.

 It is recommended that submissions use a separate thread to write solution files.
 The reported time should be the time right before writing the solution, and it is ok if the execution runs longer to finish writing, as long as the last solution is found before the time limit.